Ordisoftware/Hebrew-Letters/README.md

 #### In progress

 - Add analyzed words data table and notebook view.
+- Improve database to add transcription, dictionary and comment fields for word analysis.
 - Fix getting CPU usage for multiple instances.

 #### 2021.08.05 - Version 6.0